 Pourquoi?
 I can't seem to find a definitive answer as to where these paths should be saved, but this thread on Stack Exchange does a great job explaining all these files (and when/where they are used).

 You’ll want to exit out of all your Terminal sessions so that the next session can pick up those changes to the

 .zprofile file.
-Podman will still keep doing its thing in the backgrounds, and hopefully, by this time, the database container will display as “healthy.”
+Podman will still keep doing its thing in the background, and hopefully, by this time, the database container will display as “healthy.”

-podman pscommand to check for the status of the container.
+podman pscommand to check the status of the container.

 ORDS install, the first attempt

 In a new Terminal, I’ll issue the

 ords install command.
 If you’ve set up your